 Generally, any taxable income of the IC-DISC attributable to qualified export receipts that exceed $10 million will be deemed distributed.

-If there were no commission sales, leases, rentals, or services for the tax year, enter on line 1, Part II, the total of lines 1c and 2k, column (e), Schedule B.
+If there were no commission sales, leases, rentals, or services for the tax year, enter on Part II, line 1, the total of lines 1c and 2k, column (e), of Schedule B.

 Line 1, Export Receipts Worksheet

 |1.||Add lines 1c and 2k, column (b), Schedule B|

 |2.||Add lines 1c and 2k, column (d), Schedule B|